spyder-ide/spyder-docs/CONTRIBUTING.md

 **Important Note:** This is the repository for the documentation sources used to build the [Spyder docs site](https://docs.Spyder-IDE.org/)—not the IDE itself.
 For more information about Spyder, please see the [website](https://www.spyder-ide.org/), and for the core Spyder codebase, visit the [main repo](https://github.com/spyder-ide/spyder).
-You can view the live Spyder 3 documentation at [docs.Spyder-IDE.org](https://docs.spyder-ide.org) and the in-development Spyder 4 docs at [docs.Spyder-IDE.org/develop/](https://docs.spyder-ide.org/develop/).
+You can view the live documentation for current and past Spyder versions at [docs.Spyder-IDE.org](https://docs.spyder-ide.org).
-Thanks!

 For more guidance on the basics of using ``git`` and Github to contribute to Spyder and its documentation, please see the [contributing guide](https://github.com/spyder-ide/spyder/blob/master/CONTRIBUTING.md) in the main Spyder repository mentioned above, and check out the [Spyder Development Documentation](https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder) for detailed information.
 For an introduction to the basics of reST syntax, the source format in which Spyder's documentation is written, see the [Sphinx reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).